calcbench/python_api_client/README.rst

 Company identifiers, tickers in most cases, can be retrieved by Standard Industrial Classification (SIC) code or index, for instance

     calcbench.tickers(index='DJIA')
 This is a work in progress.
-Let me know if you have suggestions or encounter bugs let me know, andrew@calcbench.com.
+Let me know if you have suggestions or encounter bugs, andrew@calcbench.com.